ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 {: #precautions}

 Now your service has the power to write log lines to any account in its region.
 With great power comes great responsibility...
-- Your service's STS ingestion key is an important secret, so be sure your service manages it accordingly.
+- Your service's STSender ingestion key is an important secret, so be sure your service manages it accordingly.
 For example, don't hard-code it.
-- If you think your service's STS ingestion key may have been compromised, then generate a new key in LogDNA, replace the old one with the new, and invalidate the old one ASAP. **TODO: Specific Kube instructions, e.g. whether to restart pods.**
+- If you think your service's STSender ingestion key may have been compromised, then generate a new key in LogDNA, replace the old one with the new, and invalidate the old one ASAP. **TODO: Specific Kube instructions, e.g. whether to restart pods.**
 - Most services should never use the `logSourceCRN` field except in `/var/log/at` for Activity Tracker.
 Unless your service is one of the few that sends log lines to customers, be careful to never include a `logSourceCRN` field in your operational logs or `stdout`.
 - If your service sends log lines to customers via super tenancy, then the service's documentation should explain those lines **when you start sending them** or earlier.
 - If your service is sending so many log lines, or such large log lines, that customers may be concerned about the cost, then add an option to control them.
 (However, note that the ST/AT service will be adding controls for this in the future.)